Wednesday, January 26, 2011

 Dad smiled, put down his crossword and lit another cigarette.
 "Well, it wasn't on the 31st like the movie says; it was actually done the night before Hallowe'en.
 I was almost 14 years old and spending the night at a pal's house a few blocks from where your grandparents and I lived in Indiana..."

-As he told me his own tale of this until-tonight-never-even-heard-of epic event, I began to realize with great pride that I was somehow connected, however tenuously, to one of the best Hallowe'en pranks ever pulled, and even my Dad, the master jack o'lantern carver himself, had to give it to those radio guys for pulling it off.
+As he told us his own experience of this until-tonight-never-even-heard-of epic event (a tale I may recount another time), I began to realize with great pride that I was somehow connected, however tenuously, to one of the best damned Hallowe'en tricks ever pulled, and even my Dad, the master jack o'lantern carver himself, had to give it to those radio guys for pulling it off.

-These were heady, powerful revelations, folks.
-A kid thinking like a grown up about what was now fully solidified in my mind and soul as The Most Important Night of the Year.
+These were heady and powerful revelations.
+I was a kid but thinking like a grown up, about what was now fully solidified in my mind and heart and soul as The Most Important Night of the Year.

 -------------------------------------------------------------------------------------

-Oh, there was plenty more to that night.
-I recall pieces of Nosferatu on PBS, but after such a long night of emotional downs and ups, I was tired.
+There was plenty more to that night.
+I don't remember the order of all events but there was some hot chocolate made, another smaller pumpkin carving, coloring in one of my monster coloring books, and I recall sitting next to Dad and watching much of the original silent Nosferatu (1922) on PBS... but after such a long night of emotional downs and ups, I was tired.
 Dead to the bone, getting-over-an-illness, rescuing-from-disappointment tired.

 My sister allowed that I could go to sleep in her room that night before everyone else came home from Gram's.

-This was just cool because, well, being a younger sibling getting to hang in your older siblings' space is a big deal.
+This was just cool because... well, being a younger sibling getting to hang in your older siblings' space is a big deal.
+I am sure some of you know what I mean.

-As a mild SoCal windstorm picked up outside, coaxing the fingers of drying branches to scratch the windows and shingles, I drifted in and out of sleep in the orange dimness of (I think it was) a Woody Woodpecker night light, sort of like this only with glitter in the plastic and the eyes and beak weren't painted:
+Soon, I lay in bed buzzing with exhaustion and sugar and Hallowe'en thoughts as a southern California Autumn wind picked up outside, coaxing the fingers of dry branches to scratch and tap the windows and occasionally dance on our shingles.
+I drifted blissfully in and out of sleep in the orange dimness of (I think it was) a Woody Woodpecker night light, sort of like this only with glitter in the plastic and the eyes and beak weren't painted:

-... listening to the wind and the quiet raucus of mid-'70s pop on that little baseball shaped radio on the bedpost beside my ear...
+... and listening to the wind and the quiet raucus of mid-'70s pop on that little baseball shaped radio on the bedpost beside my ear.

 Fly, Robin Fly, If You Leave Me Now, Could This Be The Magic?